Everyone loves a Classic Chilli Con Carne – it’s a perfect recipe for feeding a crowd and tastes even better if made ahead of time.

 Definitely!
 You can easily double or even triple this chilli recipe without any problems.

-Can I make this chilli ahead of time?
+Can I make chilli con carne ahead of time?

 Can I freeze Chilli Con Carne?